Find the resources you need to get your loved one help.

 COCAINE & AMPHETAMINES

-Someone misusing cocaine or other amphetamines can seem extremely talkative, alert, might eat less and sleep less.
+Someone misusing cocaine or other amphetamines, can seem extremely talkative, alert, and may eat and

 Hallucinogens are a large class of illegal drugs.
 Some varieties of hallucinogens are found in nature, including psilocybin mushrooms and peyote.
-Man-made hallucinogens include; ecstasy, Molly, LSD or angel dust.
+Man-made hallucinogens include; ecstasy, molly, LSD and angel dust.

 Alcohol is a depressant that slows down the central nervous system.
-This can lead to an individual feeling relaxed, having increased self confidence, lowered inhibitions, anger or joyfulness.
+This can lead to an individual feeling relaxed, having increased self confidence, lowered inhibitions, feelings of anger, or joyfulness.

 Benzodiazepines are a class of drugs prescribed by doctors to treat many conditions, like anxiety and seizures.
 Common benzodiazepines include alprazolam (Xanax®), clonazepam (Clonipin®), and diazepam (Valium®).

-Marijuana is commonly referred to as pot, weed and hash and Mary Jane.
+Marijuana is commonly referred to as pot, weed and Mary Jane.